-This article will describe in detail the Road Safety And Motor Vehicles (Amendment) Bill 2019.
+This article will describe in detail the Road Safety And Motor Vehicles (Amendment) Act 2019.

 These UPSC Notes on the motor vehicles act in India are aligned with the UPSC Syllabus and aspirants should prepare this topic for General Studies Paper-II.